 Job fairs represent a valuable job search alternative.
-By having fifty to a hundred employers gathered in one place, job seekers can quickly learn about companies and openings in a variety of industries, and employers can make face-to-face contact with hundreds of potential employees.
-Job fairs are especially valuable to ex-offenders, giving them an opportunity to meet with employers face-to-face and avoid being screened out by potentially negative information on an application.
-It also gives ex-offenders a better sense of the kinds of jobs available and the skills required to get them.
+By having fifty to a hundred employers gathered in one place, job seekers can learn about companies and openings in a variety of industries, and employers can make face-to-face contact with hundreds of potential employees.

 This video discusses the value of job fairs and strategies for making the most of them.
-It also addresses specific strategies ex-offenders can use to be effective.
-By watching the video and discussing the concepts it addresses, participants will be more aware of the importance of job fairs and will be more prepared for the job fairs they attend.
+By watching the video and discussing the concepts it addresses, students will be more aware of the importance of attending job fairs and will be more prepared for the job fairs they attend.